 This language expresses humility.
 “I realize I can’t restore this relationship alone.
 It will require mercy on your part, but my sincere desire is that you will forgive me and we can continue our relationship.”

-Author, Janis Abrahms Springs, (from her book, How Can I Forgive You?) gives the following practical advice that you might find helpful when dealing with this matter:
+Additionally, author, Janis Abrahms Springs, (from her book, How Can I Forgive You?) gives the following practical advice when dealing with this matter: